 New Zealand’s Jacinda Ardern, an icon to many, to step down

 Fighting back tears, Ardern told reporters in Napier that Feb.
-7 would be her last day as prime minister after five and a half years in office.
+7 would be her last day as prime minister.

 “I know what this job takes, and I know that I no longer have enough in the tank to do it justice.
 It is that simple,” she said.

 Australian Prime Minister Anthony Albanese, whose Labor Party is aligned with New Zealand’s ruling party, said Ardern “has shown the world how to lead with intellect and strength.”